canonical/maas-ansible-playbook/README.md

 - **maas_postgres_password**: The password for the MAAS postgres user.
 Example: 'my_password'

-- **maas_postgres_replication_password**: The password for the replication postgres user.
-WARNING this variable will be set by the playbook in stable releases.

 - **maas_installation_type**: The intended type of MAAS installation.
 Possible values are: 'deb' or 'snap'

 - **maas_url**: The MAAS URL MAAS will be accessed and rack controllers should use for registering with region controllers.
 Example: 'http://proxy01.example.com:5240/MAAS'